jschirrmacher/useful-typescript-functions/README.md

 This function is the opposite of `flattenObject()`.
 It takes an object in the form of the result of `flattenObject()` and creates a new object, containing all necessary nesting levels:

-    import { inflateObject } from "@jschirrmacher/object-utils"
+    import { inflateObject } from "js-object-utils"

     console.log(
         inflateObject({ shallow: 1, 'deep.deeper.property': 'abc' })